When I moved to New York City, people told me over and over: “It’s so expensive!”

 Planning meals, whether eaten in or out, will make it easier to avoid being stuck hungry at a location where a pricey restaurant’s the closest option.
 The occasional spontaneous trip is fun, but as a rule, know where you’re going (or ordering from) ahead of time and how much it will cost.

 Grocery shopping can be pricey in the city, and may not seem attractive if you have limited kitchen space.
 It’s still a good idea to stock up on cooking basics.
-Larger stores have better prices than the more convenient street-corner bodegas.
-They’re worth the trip.
+Rice and pasta are cheap and versatile.
+Larger stores, like Trader Joe’s and Whole Foods, can have better prices than the more convenient street-corner bodegas.
+They can be worth the trip.

 Fun: Find free attractions